codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-microsoft-store.md

 ### Step 1.
 Setting up Azure AD with your Partner Center account

-Follow the instructions [here](../knowledge-base/partner-center-authentication) to get your tenant ID, client ID and client secret which are required to generate temporary access tokens to manage submissions in the Partner Center.
+Follow the instructions [here](../knowledge-base/partner-center-authentication) to get your tenant ID, client ID, and client secret which are required for generating temporary access tokens to manage submissions in the Partner Center.

 ### Step 2.
 Connecting the Microsoft Partner Center integration for your team/account